Snagga86/ZENIT/Readme.md

 ## Architecture and Editing
 In the following section we describe the main components to give ZENIT custom behavior using the supported input modalities (speech, gestures/postures, emotions, and localization) and output modalities (facial expressions, bodily movements, and speech).
 Behavior is mainly defined in `/zenit-brain`, except for RASA based NLU content.
 Adjustments in RASA can be found in the respective files in `/chat-system` folder following instructions from https://rasa.com/docs/.
 1. **States**
-   - Basic behavior of ZENIT is provided by a JavaScript based program section using the classic state machine pattern.
+   - Basic behavior of ZENIT is provided by a TypeScript based program section using the classic state machine pattern.
 The state machine itself is defined in `brain.js`.
 Each state for the state machine must be defined in a seperate file, located in `/states` folder.
 A basic state would look sth. like the following:

-    ```js
+    ```ts
     import { State, Actions, Transition, StateWrap } from './BaseState.js';
     import { Brain } from '../brain.js';